top of page

 Right photo: On assignment for the Bureau of Land Management on a Type I (hot shot) Hand crew, Alaska, July 2009

-After graduation, he enlisted in the US Marine Corps, inspired by the events of 9/11.
-He was given the Military Occupational Specialty (MOS) of 7051, Aircraft Firefighter and Crash Rescue Specialist.
-He was stationed at Miramar Marine Corps Air Station in San Diego, California for 5 years, deploying to Iraq and promoting to the rank of Sergeant.
-After Iraq, he was selected to attend Officer Candidate's School in Quantico, Virginia.
-He was promoted to Second Lieutenant, given the MOS of 0602 Communication Officer, and deployed to Afghanistan and Georgia (the country) as a foreign military advisor and trainer.
+After graduation, he enlisted in the US Marine Corps, and was selected to serve with the Military Occupational Specialty (MOS) of 7051, Aircraft Firefighter and Crash Rescue Specialist.
+He was stationed at Miramar Marine Corps Air Station in San Diego, California for 5 years, deploying to Iraq and attaining the rank of Sergeant.
+After Iraq, he was selected to attend the Officer Candidate School in Quantico, Virginia.
+He was promoted to Second Lieutenant, and earned the MOS of 0602 Communication Officer, and deployed to Afghanistan and Georgia (the country) as a foreign military advisor and trainer.
 He promoted to Captain, left active duty in 2014, and returned to San Francisco.

-He was hired by the San Francisco Fire Department in August 2014, transferred to the Marine Corps Reserves, and also became an apprentice Pile Driver with Local 34.
-As a firefighter, he has worked at nearly every station, and has been assigned to Pacific Heights, Inner Sunset, Bernal Heights, Civic Center, and Chinatown Stations.
-He did a deployment to the wildfires in Southern California in 2018.
-He is a certified fire instructor, and teaches fire control at locations around Northern California.
-He is a NERT and Listos SF instructor, and is a member of the department's Vision Zero and Tactical EMS committees.
-He was promoted to Major in the Marine Corps reserves in 2019, and has done short deployments to Canada, Korea, and attended the Captain's course at Camp Pendleton.
-As a union pile-driver, he worked as a welder on the Central Subway project in San Francisco, as well as various other projects around the bay area.
+He was hired by the San Francisco Fire Department in August 2014 and transferred to the Marine Corps Reserves.
+As a firefighter, he has worked at every station, and has been assigned to Pacific Heights, Inner Sunset, Bernal Heights, Civic Center, Chinatown and Bayview stations.
+He has done numerous deployments to the wildfires across California.
+He is a certified fire instructor, a NERT, and Listos SF instructor, and is a member of the department's Transit and Tactical EMS committees.
+He is also a Hazardous Materials Specialist and Heavy Equipment-Rigging Specialist with FEMA California Task Force 3 based in Menlo Park, CA. He was promoted to Major in the Marine Corps reserves in 2019, and has done short deployments to Canada, Korea, Jordan, and Egypt.
+As a union Pile-Driver with Local 34, he has worked as a welder on the Central Subway project in San Francisco.

-He has been very active in the community, serving as president of the Sunnyside Neighborhood Association from 2016-2020, secretary of the West of Twin Peaks central Council since 2019, and Commissioner of the San Francisco Veteran's Affairs Commission since 2019.
+He has been very active in the community, serving as president of the Sunnyside Neighborhood Association from 2016-2020, and has served as the President of the West of Twin Peaks central Council.
+He has served on the San Francisco Veteran's Affairs Commission since 2019.
 He has served on the district 7 participatory budget committee, and has been active as a neighborhood voice for the Balboa Reservoir Project, the Detroit Steps project, and the Circular Avenue Ribbon Garden cleanup.

-He currently lives in the Sunnyside neighborhood with his family, two dogs, and three chickens.
-His hobbies include playing the banjo, guitar, and harmonica.
+He currently lives in the Sunnyside neighborhood with his girlfriend, dog, and five chickens.
+His hobbies include playing the guitar.
 He likes to travel and has been to nearly every state and major city in the US.
-He is fluent in Spanish, and proficient in Russian and Georgian (the language) from his time in the military and time at SFFD Station 14 (mid-Richmond district).
+He is fluent in Spanish, and proficient in Russian and Georgian (the language) from his time in the military.

 bottom of page